-We are a young civilisation (cosmically speaking) still expanding and testing the limits of nature, science and thought.
-However an older, more experienced civilisation that has had time to come to terms with their existence and their pesky primal ‘instincts’ nagging them to expand and multiply endlessly; such a civilisation will possibly tire of expansion for the sake of expansion because they will have already done it.
+We are a young civilisation (cosmically speaking) still expanding and testing the limits of nature, science, and thought.
+However, an older, more experienced civilisation that has had time to come to terms with their existence and their pesky primal ‘instincts’ nagging them to expand and multiply endlessly; such a civilisation will possibly tire of expansion for the sake of expansion because they will have already done it.
 Many times.
 You don’t see British and Spanish ships being sent out to colonise anymore, do you?
 Yet there is still unclaimed territory out there.
 Before you say: Neo-Colonialism!
 I say again: Systems, thought, policies, etc. change and we move on for better or worse.

-Currently we are so wasteful and inefficient, we are more like a infestation than a conscious, intelligent society and we spread and evolve in complete chaos without unified will and purpose.
+Currently, we are so wasteful and inefficient, we are more like an infestation than a conscious, intelligent society and we spread and evolve in complete chaos without unified will and purpose.
 We are so many and we are multiplying rapidly, but many of us do not have access to proper healthcare, education or even food and water.
 People live wasted lives where their potential is lost because the resources don’t make it to them for many unfair reasons that I will not go into here.

 Can you imagine: You had everything you wanted.
 Had a solid social circle and a partner that you were madly in love with and vice versa.
 A strong unit of constant support.
 Imagine your planet was a paradise in a solar system of which you and your people had total control of.
-You have seven houses, a astral yacht that can dream its way across the galaxy in moments.
+You have seven houses, an astral yacht that can dream its way across the galaxy in moments.
 You have a perfect, powerful body with psychic-technological powers that can shape continents at a whim.
 Yep, you can even talk to animals.

 Possibly your house and ship?

 We are not anywhere near this line of thinking.
-Our philosophy of growth and expansion In theory could continue until there is not enough energy contained in the universe to sustain us.
+Our philosophy of growth and expansion, in theory, could continue until there is not enough energy contained in the universe to sustain us.
 Let that sink in for a moment, yes I know that is impossible to comprehend the sheer number of people and colonised worlds, but realise that this is currently our model of civilisation.
 It is important to remember we live in the shadow of Empire, a word whose origin dates back to the 14th Century from old French and before that, Latin.
 A time when Empire was the model of the age for economic, technological and political evolution.

 That is why I purpose the D’Angelo Scale.
 A new ideology to mark a civilisations growth milestones:

 What have I based all this on?
-Among many things there is the example of the humble LED Lightbulb.
+Among many things, there is the example of the humble LED Lightbulb.

 Invention is not always about new stuff, it is about improving what we already have.
 The Incandescent to the LED is a prime example.
 Longer lasting, brighter, much less power consumption.
 Simple evolution.

 It is a similar story looking at Fusion Power.
 Only 1 Kilogram of ‘fusion reactor fuel’ can provide as much energy as 10 million kilograms of fossil fuel at no cost to the environment (In terms of waste material generated).
 The trend is about efficiency.
 When we need less, we will have the option of using alternative, friendlier systems of attaining resources other than total consumption.
-As a result expansion slows down, as it is not economically viable to flood markets with un-required resources.
+As a result, expansion slows down, as it is not economically viable to flood markets with un-required resources.
 Then, perhaps we have a more balanced and sustainable system with less waste, less suffering and less devastation.